-Type 1 diabetes is caused by an absolute shortage of insulin.
+Type 1 is caused by an absolute shortage of insulin.
 It happens because the pancreatic cells fail to produce it, usually in childhood and adolescence.
 Up to date there is no cure, so patients have to take insulin injections throughout their lives.

-In the case of Type 2 diabetes, the body cells do not respond to insulin (which is called “insulin resistance”).
+In the case of Type 2 disease, the body cells do not respond to insulin (which is called “insulin resistance”).
 Overproduction of insulin eventually leads to an "exhaustion" of the insulin-producing cells (the pancreas cannot supply enough insulin to meet the increased demand).
 The disease usually manifests itself unexpectedly.
 It used to be called an “adult” diabetes; however, in recent years it is becoming more and more frequent among young people and teenagers.

 Type 2 diabetes treatment in the initial stages includes the proper diet, regular exercise and correction of body weight.
 If this is not successful, various medications in pill form are prescribed.
 Should these not help control the disease, patients have to be injected with insulin.